Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 How long is the initial residency permit valid in the Dominican Republic in 2026?

-The validity period in the Dominican Republic typically begins from the date your residency card is issued, not from when you first entered the country or when your application was approved.
+The validity period begins from the date the residency card is issued by DGM, not from the date you entered the country or the date your application was approved.

 How many times can I renew residency in the Dominican Republic?